 Revenue management, among other things, is based on careful tracking of certain KPIs and adjusting a hotel’s revenue strategy according to changes that took place or are predicted and expected.
 Let’s take a look at those metrics.

-RevPAR (Revenue per Available Room)
+RevPAR formula (Revenue per Available Room)

 What does it show?
 RevPAR shows the amount of revenue generated by one room, whether booked or not.
 There are two ways to calculate it.
 You can either divide your total room revenue by the total number of available rooms OR multiply ADR by the occupancy rate.

-For example, selling 5 rooms out of 10 brought you $2,000, so your RevPAR equals $200 (you’re getting the same result by multiplying your ADR of $400 by the occupancy rate of 0.5.)
+For example, selling 5 rooms out of 10 brought you $2,000, so your RevPAR equals $200 (you’re getting the same result by multiplying your ADR of $400 by the occupancy rate of 0.5).

 Important to understand.
 Just like ADR, RevPAR doesn’t include additional revenue from other sources, so it only shows the inventory performance.
 It also doesn’t take into account any operational costs and other expenses and can’t be used to measure profitability.
-Besides, the calculation is on the per-room basis, so sometimes large hotels have a smaller RevPAR, but still generate higher total revenue.
+Besides, the calculation is on a per-room basis, so sometimes large hotels have a smaller RevPAR, but still generate higher total revenue.
 Read on to learn about more demonstrative indicators.

 TRevPAR (Total Revenue per Available Room)

 For example, you have a revenue of $2,000 from the 5 booked rooms out of ten available rooms.
-The revenue of the restaurant is $1,000 and the revenue of the spa is $500.
+The revenue of the restaurant is $1,000, and the revenue of the spa is $500.
 With the total gross revenue of $3,500, TRevPAR equals $350.

-RevPAC (Revenue per Available Customer)
+RevPAG (Revenue per Available Guest)/ RevPAC (Revenue per Available Customer)

 GOPPAR (Gross Operating Profit per Available Room)

+For example, your total net revenue is $3,500, and your gross expenses are $1,700.
+So gross operating profit would be $1800.
+Divided by the 10 rooms, GOPPAR equals $180.
 Why use it?
-GOPPAR is a strong performance indicator as it goes further than the revenue-related KPIs and incorporates operational expenses.
-So, this metric reflects how much money your hotel actually makes, allows you to understand its actual value, and measures its bottom line.
+GOPPAR is a strong performance indicator, as it goes beyond revenue-related KPIs and incorporates operational expenses.
+So, this advanced metric reflects how much money your hotel actually makes, allows you to understand its actual value, and measures its bottom line.

-- fixed costs that are paid on a monthly basis to maintain property such as rent, payroll, Internet bills, etc.
+- fixed costs that are paid on a monthly basis to maintain property, such as rent, payroll, Internet bills, etc.

 Monitoring GOPPAR through both peak and low seasons will show you if your expenses are balanced.
 Besides, if you’re developing your business, adding new services, or just changing the structure of your expenditure, GOPPAR will show you if your efforts pay off.